MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 ## Step 1: Install custom libraries

-When you're developing a machine learning model or doing ad hoc data analysis, you might need to quickly install a custom library (such as `imblearn`) for your Apache Spark session.
+When you're developing a machine learning model or doing unplanned data analysis, you might need to quickly install a custom library (such as `imblearn`) for your Apache Spark session.
 You can install libraries in one of two ways:

 * Use the inline installation capabilities (such as `%pip` or `%conda`) of your notebook to install libraries in your current notebook only.
 * Install libraries directly in your workspace, so that the libraries are available for use by all notebooks in your workspace.